 Making soap is not difficult once you get the compounds you need, which are relatively inexpensive, and carefully put them together in a controlled environment.
-The type of soap you make, bar versus liquid, is determined by the choice of compound you use for your salt, sodium hydroxide (NaOH), which is also known as lye, or potassium hydroxide (KOH), also known as potash.
+The type of soap you make, bar versus liquid, is determined by the choice of the compound you use for your salt, sodium hydroxide (NaOH), which is also known as lye, or potassium hydroxide (KOH), also known as potash.

 To confuse matters somewhat, both sodium hydroxide and potassium hydroxide are colloquially called, "lye."
 Lye made with potassium hydroxide will be called out as potassium hydroxide lye.